 “Huh, then why still falling asleep here?”

 “Well, I should go earlier to bed.
 I always forget time after dinner.”
-Jeffray still smiled nervously and his cheeks slightly flushed.
+Jeffray still smiled nervously, and his cheeks slightly flushed red.

 “Then put a timer on to know when you should go to bed.
-Your marks are very good in those lessons you always fall asleep but please try to remain awake.
-The other students are beginning notice it in a negative sense.
+Your marks are excellent in those lessons you always fall asleep, but please try to remain awake.
+The other students are beginning to notice it in a negative sense.
 Well, you know what I mean.”
 She walked off without another word.

 Jeffray blinked.
-An unnessecary disscusion and time wasted.
+An unnecessary discussion and time wasted.
 Quickly Jeffray stood up, grabbed his school backpack and looked up to the clock.
-23 minuets passed since the last lesson ended.
+Twenty-three minutes passed since the last lesson ended.
 Quickly he paces towards the door to head home.

 Suddenly something bright and blue caught his attention from the corner of his eye.
 He turned to see.
-A simple sky-blue note book lay flat and closed upon a desk.
-Jeffray could not recall to have seen it before in a student’s hands or at that particular desk.
+A simple sky-blue notebook lay closed upon a desk.
+Jeffray could not recall having seen it before in a student’s hands or at that particular desk.

 Above him was no sand coloured ceiling as he used to know but a view of tall mountains covered in white coats of snow.
-Their peaks appeared so far, so small and distant that Jeffray realized he was looking up from a valley.
-“How can a classroom be connected so close to mountains?”
+Their peaks appeared so far, so small and distant that Jeffray realised he was looking up from a valley.
+“How can a classroom be connected so close to the mountains?”
 Gave Jeffray confused and looked down what lies before him.
-To see if the classroom remained in sight.
+Wondering if the classroom remained is still there.
 The room he knew was gone without a trace.
-Only the note book lay visible in the snow.
+Only the notebook lay visible in the snow.
 Gently Jeffray picked up the book and brushed off the snow.
 “Something’s not right.
-How can a simple note book bring me here?
+How can a simple notebook bring me here?
 Why me?
 Why here?”

-“Are you talking to the note book or to yourself?”
+“Are you talking to the notebook or yourself?”
 Wondered a girl’s voice from behind him.
-Jeffray froze with widened eyes.
-Slowly he turned to face where the voice came from.
-A young girl, head shorter than him looked up with curious large amethyst violet eyes.
+Jeffray froze with widened eyes and slowly he turned to face where the voice came from.
+A young girl, a head shorter than him looked up with curious large amethyst violet eyes.
 Her cheeks and nose were rosy.
 She wore a turquoise cloak with a large hood.
-The rims were covered with some sand coloured knitted wool and appeared thus warm to wear.
 Long golden-brown braids hung over her slim shoulders, almost reaching to her elbows.

 Jeffray was speechless and stared at her for a long time.
-Trying to collect the right facts in his mind.
+He was trying to collect the right facts in his mind.

 The girl blinked and took a step back of caution.
 “Are you alright?
 What’s your name?”